abauville/sinatra-101/README.md

 ## Architecture

 We coded a simple MVC architecture where the user communicated his/her intent thanks to the **router infinite loop**, `gets`-ing a number and converting it into a `Controller` method call.
-In the end, the view give the information back to the user thanks to the simple `puts`.
+In the end, the view gives the information back to the user thanks to the simple `puts`.

 A web app is really close to this behavior, with two minor differences.
 First, we use a framework (like Sinatra) to handle the router part.
 Here, the user expresses his/her intent with an **HTTP request**.
 It's up to the framework to route this HTTP request to the correct action in the `Controller`.
 In the end, the view is responsible to build **HTML** which is sent back to the user.